 If you find yourself in one debt or the other because things did not go as planned, this article will help you to survive and get out of debts.
 But first you should understand that not all debts are bad.

-Good debts and bad debts.
+Good debt and bad debts

 Almost everyone believes debts are generally bad but there are good debts too.
 The difference between good debts and bad debts is that a good debt makes you rich and bad debts make you poor.